Q. Why should I participate in the Duke Global Policy Program in Geneva?

 A. Yes, a handful of students every year bring spouses and sometimes children with them.
 However, we ask that students are aware of the hectic schedule required during the internship and especially during the course week.
 Additionally, students with families may need to look for their own housing, with the assistance of program staff.

-A. The program will take place from May 15 – August 31, 2017.
-Fellows will have the option of choosing when to start and end an internship during this time, depending on the needs of the host institution and the fellow’s academic calendar.
-However, we suggest students participate in 12-week long internships to facilitate their visa process and to take full advantage of everything the program has to offer.
-Fellows must participate in the course week from June 26 - June 30.
+A. Fellows will have the option of choosing when to start and end an internship during the summer, depending on the needs of the host institution and the fellow’s academic calendar.
+However, we suggest students make a 13 week commitment to the program (12-week long internship + 1 week course) to facilitate their visa process and to take full advantage of everything Geneva has to offer.
+Full program fellows must participate in the global policy course week in one of its three tracks: the Humanitarian Crises, Refugees, and Human Rights course, the Environment, Energy, and the Economy course, and the Global Health course.

 Q. How can I contact program staff with further questions or concerns?